 Perhaps the easiest answer is: They showed their value as thinkers before they ever pitched themselves as consultants.
 (For the record, the Poppendiecks call themselves “teachers.”
 Zuill prefers “guide.”)

 Mary decided to use her experience as a technical project manager to write a book applying lean manufacturing principles to software design, with Tom editing each step of the way.
-That book, Lean Software Development: An Agile Toolkit, eventually became a classic, but at the beginning, she had to promote it by speaking at software conferences.
-Those speaking engagements evolved into two-day workshops, and the rest is history.
+That book, Lean Software Development: An Agile Toolkit, eventually became a classic.

 Zuill, meanwhile, stumbled upon mob programming — a style in which a group of programmers gather around a single computer — while working with a particularly collaborative team.
 An ardent student of lean and agile thinkers like Kent Beck and the Poppendiecks, he recognized its big-picture implications for software development.